chrisanderson16/ACOM_Transmitter_FPGA_Dev/Environment/Setting_Up_Environment_Ubuntu.md

 6. Once you reach the end of these options, you will be given a loading screen where Ubuntu will *actually* install.
 Wait for this to complete.
 7. Congrats, when it's done installing, you have successfully dual-booted Windows OS and UBuntu 22.4.3 LTS.

+**Congrats**, you have not completed the dual-boot setup and installation process.

-## Accessing Ubuntu and Windows
+### Accessing Ubuntu and Windows
-With dual-booting, your BiOS must now manage 2 different boot drives, in
+With dual-booting, your BiOS must now manage 2 different boot drives.
+In practice, when you install from scratch, whenever you turn on your device, it should prompt an option of booting Windows OS or Ubuntu OS. <br> <br>
+If this is **NOT** the case, you will need to open your BiOS each time you wish to boot Ubuntu and select the boot partition for Ubuntu.

+---

+## Setting up Ubuntu
+Now that you have a Linux distribution install and runs, we can now begin to prepare the system for actual use.
+This is primarily done by installing required libraries. <br>
+The last step in this process is updating Ubuntu itself. <br>
+&emsp;```sudo apt update`` <br>
+&emsp;```sudo apt upgrade`` <br>
+These commands should be run every few weeks as to keep Ubuntu's system up-to-date.